AsavaAsava/SchoolPool/README.md

 ## Introduction

-This project is made up of three main components.
-A mobile app developed using Flutter, an administrator application built with Laravel, and a Flask API for route similarity calculation and matching.
+This carpooling solution is made up of three main components.
+A client mobile app developed using Flutter which facilitates the process of scheduling carpooling across the parents of a particular school, an administrator panel built with Laravel which allows, and a Flask API for route similarity calculation and matching.

 ## Folder Structure
 ```